-- 3. The Celebrant will visibly and thoroughly wash her or his hands with approved hand sanitizer before setting the table, and again before commencing the Eucharistic Prayer. - 4.
+- 1. No priest may celebrate Holy Communion alone.
+It is certain that the Episcopal Church will be engaged in conversations about the meaning of "gathering" and "presence" in the context of online worship as a result of the experiences and experiments of this pandemic.
+It is for the whole Church to make these determinations.
+Until the Church has reached consensus on these matters, we will remain faithful to the understanding of "gathering at the Lord's Table" to include those who are physically present. - 2.
+The Celebrant will visibly and thoroughly wash her or his hands with approved hand sanitizer before setting the table, and again before commencing the Eucharistic Prayer. - 3.
 The bread and cup of wine to be consecrated must remain covered throughout the Eucharistic Prayer. (projecting your voice over the bread and wine presents similar aerosolized disease transmission exposure as singing).
 If bread is to be distributed, wafers must be used and placed in a closed ciborium/container throughout the Eucharistic Prayer.
-Therefore, on the altar would be the Cup, the Bread to be broken, and the wafers to be distributed contained in a closed ciborium/container. - 5.
+Therefore, on the altar would be the Cup, the Bread to be broken, and the wafers to be distributed contained in a closed ciborium/container. - 4.
 All measures to avoid the handling of the bread and cup must be taken.
-At the words of Institution the priest will lay a hand on the covered bread and covered cup. - 6.
-The Bread used for the Fraction will not be distributed. - 7.
-Intinction (dipping the Bread in the Cup or wine-receiving both kinds simultaneously) in any form is not approved by the Bishop. - 8.
-Communion in one kind, the Bread alone, may be offered. - 9.
+At the words of Institution the priest will lay a hand on the covered bread and covered cup. - 5.
+The Bread used for the Fraction will not be distributed. - 6.
+Intinction (dipping the Bread in the Cup or wine-receiving both kinds simultaneously) in any form is not approved by the Bishop. - 7.
+Communion in one kind, the Bread alone, may be offered. - 8.
 As each worship space is unique, a plan must be in place and described that maintains 6-foot social distancing throughout the act of receiving Holy Communion by communicants.
 This includes while coming forward, waiting, receiving, and returning to one's seat or pew.
-It is strongly recommended that a tape measure or 6-foot reference device be used to layout worship space. - 10.
-Our theology of ministry teaches that the Eucharist is an act of thanksgiving and praise undertaken by the whole people of God.
-We do not understand the Eucharist as an act performed by ordained people for the benefit of the laity.
-With that in view, celebrants of the Eucharist should reflect prayerfully on what is taught, intentionally or otherwise, by their participating in the receiving of something denied to the people. - 11.
+It is strongly recommended that a tape measure or 6-foot reference device be used to layout worship space.
+See exception for Communicant and Minister at Distribution of Bread in Item 10 below - 9.
 All clergy administering the Bread must visibly and thoroughly wash her or his hands with approved hand sanitizer before serving Holy Communion.
-Clergy will set an example and wear masks while distributing Holy Communion. - 12.
-Distribution of the Communion Bread must be done in a way that avoids physical contact.
-Clergy will provide direction and guidance on how Communion will be received at the time of distribution. - 13.
+Clergy will set an example and wear masks while distributing Holy Communion. - 10.
+Distribution of the Communion Bread must be done in a way that avoids physical contact even if maintaining 6-foot distancing is not practicable.
+Clergy will provide direction and guidance on how Communion will be received at the time of distribution. - 11.
 Communicants must keep the required face covering until the Bread has been received.
-They may remove the mask to consume the Bread, then immediately replace the mask to return to their seat. - 14.
-Communicants should use hand sanitizer immediately after receiving the Communion. - 15.
-The easing of Public Health Mandates allows for gatherings/visits to homes by non-family members.
-This makes possible home visits with Holy Communion.
-Exercise Extreme Caution here.
-The restrictions still require masks, 6-foot distancing, no physical contact, and hand sanitizing.
+They may remove the mask to consume the Bread, then immediately replace the mask to return to their seat. - 12.
+Communicants should use hand sanitizer immediately before and after receiving the Communion.

 No mitigation plan can remove all risk, and those who are in the high-risk population remain vulnerable even with the most carefully planned and executed COVID-19 mitigation protocols.
+Individuals with compromised immunity, pre-existing health conditions that place them at higher risk to COVID-19, or who are 65 years of age or older, are encouraged to consult their personal physician when weighing the risks of participating in limited social gatherings and public worship.